vproxy-tools/panama-native-interface/README.md

 ---

-It's recommended to use `Allocator.ofPooled()` whenever possible.
+It's recommended to use `Allocator.ofPooled()` or `Allocator.ofConcurrentPooled()` whenever possible.
 You can define your own memory pool by providing your allocator via
 `Allocator.setPooledAllocatorProvider(...)`.
-The default behavor for `Pooled` allocators when custom allocator is not present, is the same as `Confined` allocators.
+The default behavior for `Pooled` allocators when custom allocator is not present, is the same as `Confined` allocators.
+The default behavior for `ConcurrentPooled` allocators is the same as `Shared` allocators.

 </details>